usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 Claims within the assertion SHALL be validated including issuer verification, signature validation, expiration, and audience restriction.

 Conveyance of the assertion from the IdP to the subscriber as well as from the subscriber to the RP SHALL be made over an authenticated protected channel.

+Note that in a [federation proxy](#proxied), the IdP audience restricts the assertion to the proxy, and the proxy restricts any newly-created assertions to the downstream RP.

 ### <a name="sec6-3"></a> 6.3.
 Protecting Information